Consultation and Fees

 The amount of the deposit will depend on a number of factors, including the complexity of your case and your employment status.
 Andy Cook bills by the hour and draws against the deposit until it is used up.
 The hourly rate depends on whether or not you have legal insurance or have been referred by a referral panel.
 If your deposit is used up, you will be billed for additional fees and costs on a monthly basis.
 All information about your deposit is in a fee agreement which both you and Mr. Cook will sign.

 If you are unable to make it to our office, we can send you a fee agreement by mail, fax, or e-mail.
 There is a place on the fee agreement where you can fill in credit card information so that you can return the fee agreement to us by fax or e-mail and immediately get started.
-Or, of course, you can simply mail in a check instead.
+If you prefer, you may make your credit card payment on line by going to the home page of this web site.
+Or, of course, you can simply mail in a check instead, provided that it is a cashier’s check or money order.

 Whatever your method of payment, our goal at the Law Offices of Andy Cook is to keep the cost of legal services under control.